axlhazarika/Cowin-Vaccine-Availability-Checker-India/README.md

 ## Features
 - Saving your state and district, removing unavailable slots, alert you with a GUITAR TONE on finding an available slot, the rest is same as the original <a href="https://selfregistration.cowin.gov.in/" target="_blank">Co-WIN</a> app.

+Thanks to various Git contributors, from whom the final repo is derived.
+Special Thanks to neel py, arogya, etc.